Victor Olgyay: Architecture and climate

-This is a book where Victor Olgyay writes about the relationship between buildings and nature surrounds it.
+Design with Climate is a book where Victor Olgyay writes about the relationship between buildings and nature surrounds it.
 The book is separated into three parts concerning the climate and their relationship to human being, the interpretation of the effect on climate architectonic key and to its application in Architecture and Urbanism.
 Altogether "Architecture and Climate", develops into one complete theory of the architectonic design, supported by logical and theoretical justifications with coherent explanation of physical principles.
 Olgyay also relates methods and knowledge of other disciplines like Biology, Meteorology and Climatology, Engineering and Physics.
 These basic principles are applicable to any present project or recycling of an old building to help them adapt to its site and thus help reduce the environmental impact that it generates.

 Content of architecture and climate

 The book is divided in three parts: Climatic Interpretation, Interpretation according to architectonic principles and Application.

 Part 1: The "Climatic Interpretation" is a general introduction to a bio-climatic interpretation of climatic Elements.
 This first part is of great importance since it proposes his famous bio-climatic graph that is still in use today as a tool used by various bio-climatic architects world wide.

 Part 2: The "Interpretation According to Architectonic Principles" goes on from Chapter 5 to 10 focuses on various Architectonic Principles.
 These consists of the election of location, the solar control, the wind drifts, models of air flow and the thermal effects of the materials.

 Part 3: The "Application" focus mainly on the application of architectonic principles on four regions, the temperate zone, the cold zone, the warm-barren zone and the warm humid zone.